MGCodesandStats/hotel-modelling/README files/lstm_adr.md

 -34.26281750539097
 ```

-Again, a plot for the predicted vs actual cancellations per week is generated:
+Again, a plot for the predicted vs actual weekly ADR is generated:

 8_adr